Access and Use LEI Data

 - GLEIF also makes available the full LEI data set, i.e. the ‘GLEIF Concatenated Files’, via its file download service.
 These files contain the content of the individual files, published by the LEI issuing organizations, which list all LEIs issued to legal entities and related LEI reference data.

-- In February 2018, GLEIF started publishing, in addition, the GLEIF Golden Copy Files and delta files for public preview.
-The Golden Copy Files, together with the delta files, are of particular interest to LEI data users who seek to obtain frequently updated (three times daily) information on LEIs and related reference data in a ready-to-use format.
+- The GLEIF Golden Copy Files and delta files are of particular interest to LEI data users who seek to obtain frequently updated (three times daily) information on LEIs and related reference data in a ready-to-use format.
 The delta files will allow data users to quickly identify new or updated LEIs and reference data without the need to download the files containing the complete LEI population.

 - The GLEIF LEI ‘Look-up’ application programming interface (API) provides developers with the opportunity to directly access the complete LEI data pool in real time and to perform on-demand checks for changes to specific LEI records in a convenient, easy-to-read format.